athleticheck/athleticheck.github.io/index.md

 <img class="ui medium right floated rounded image" src="/M3-Images/Feedback_3.png">
 This section was more of a reference for possible future improvements.

 Overall, the feedback was helpful and, although the test user count was very small (10 people), we could identify the most wanted trend and functionality, the Covid-19, screening and add it to our website.
-We could also copnclude that our design choice is well done and looks engaging for users.
+We could also conclude that our design choice works well and engages the user.
 Any other wanted add-ons and comment for functionality shall serve as future reference and room for improvement.

 ## Developer Guide